radian-software/layerize/README.md

 - To generate the schematics, I think you have to call `core/pieces` and pass the result to `svg/pieces->svg`.
 - The pieces are not arranged neatly on the canvas as in MazeGen.
 You will have to arrange them manually.
 - This project requires significant improvements to the grooving algorithm in `schematic`.
 Without them, it generates a number of the pieces so that they intersect with other pieces.
 I had to manually adjust and recut quite a few pieces.
-- The solid can be viewed in Grapher using the file `Grapher/MobiusCustom.gcx`.
+- The solid can be viewed in Grapher using the file `MobiusSolid.gcx`.

 [other projects]: https://intuitiveexplanations.com/other-projects/
 [mazegen]: https://github.com/raxod502/mazegen